 RxJava.
 It is one of the most famous Java repos available on GitHub, as well as a popular framework in the past.
 RxJava is based on ReactiveX API.
 Basically, it is a library for composing event-based, asynchronous programs.

 Atom.
 It is a hackable text editor that you can find on GitHub.

 MpAndroidChart.
-It’s a brand new, simple and powerful to use chart library related to Android development, which runs on level 8 (and higher) API.
+It’s a brand new, simple, and powerful way to use chart libraries related to Android development, which runs on level 8 (and higher) API.
 You can draw different graphs for applications that run on Android.

 What about Python?

 PyTorch.
 This open-source project provides Dynamic neural networks and Tensors in Python with a strong GPU acceleration.

 Sanic.
 A simple Async web server that is written to work fast for Python 3.5+.